jamesfmackenzie/jamesfmackenzie.github.io/_drafts/playing_downloaded_atari_st_games/use-floppy-disk-to-transfer-files-from-pc-to-st.md

 INSERT PICTURE OF STANDARD WINDOWS FORMAT UTILITY

 Some very early STs (specifically older 520STF and SF354 units) only feature a 3.5" *Single Sided*, Double Density ("SS/DD") drive, with a standard formatted capacity of 360KB.
 If you have one of these, it's not good news!
-Modern PC's can no longer read or write these - so you should consider swapping the drive out for a newer model.
+Modern PC's can no longer read or write these - so you should consider swapping your ST drive out for a newer model.

 Lastly, if you want to prepare the disk on your ST (I'm not sure why you'd want to do this), you can.
 But there are some restrictions: